• Skip to primary navigation

 Notes

 • Don't use a loaf pan.
-It's best to bake a meatloaf on a large, rimmed baking sheet so the outside can crisp up.
-If you bake it in a loaf pan, it will bake inside its own juices and won't crisp up.
+While a loaf pan helps shape the meatloaf, it's best to transfer it to a large, rimmed baking sheet when it's time to bake, so the outside can crisp up.
+If you bake it in the loaf pan, it will bake inside its own juices and won't crisp up.

 • Foil is better.
 I tried making this recipe with a foil-lined pan and a parchment-lined pan.
 The meatloaf turns out much better when the pan is lined with foil, likely due to better heat distribution.

-• Leftovers: This meatloaf is one of those dishes that gets better the next day.
-You can keep it in the fridge, in an airtight container, for up to four days.
+• Leftovers: This is one of those dishes that gets better the next day.
+You can keep it in an airtight container in the fridge for up to four days.
 Reheat the leftovers covered in the microwave, or - even better - slice and pan-fry the slices in olive oil.
-You can also serve them cold.
+You can also enjoy the leftovers cold.

 Nutrition per Serving